-Sleepy Tobago, on the other hand, just 21 miles away, is a haven for those seeking the quintessential Caribbean vacation with cozy resorts, picture-postcard beaches and a stunning marine environment.
-Since both islands were once part of the South American mainland, they offer a far more diverse variety of plant and animal species than those found elsewhere in the Caribbean.
+Tobago, just 21 miles away, is a haven for those seeking the quintessential Caribbean vacation with cosy resorts, picture-postcard beaches and a stunning marine environment.
+Since both islands were once part of the South American mainland, they offer a more diverse variety of plant and animal species than those found elsewhere in the Caribbean.

-The famous Trinidad Carnival typically falls in February, but those who arrive at other times can still enjoy the lively beat of calypso and soca music, and the city’s many nightclubs offer a lively mix of the throbbing island beat.
-Despite its proximity to Venezuela, life on Trinidad is defined more by its colonial roots – African, Indian, Chinese, British and French – than by Latin American culture.
-The island’s ethnic diversity is particularly evident in 'Trinibago' food.
+The famous Trinidad Carnival typically falls in February, but those who arrive at other times can still enjoy the lively beat of calypso, soca music in the city's many nightclubs where they offer a mix of the throbbing island beat.
+Despite its proximity to Venezuela, life on Trinidad is defined more by its colonial roots - African, Indian, Chinese, British and French - than by Latin American culture.
+The island's ethnic diversity is particularly evident in 'Trinibago' food.
 However, Trinidad is not just about the bustle.
 Outside the capital, travellers can visit the tallest Hanuman statue outside of India, standing at 85-feet tall, or stay at Grande Riviere Beach from March to September to see the nesting leatherback turtles.
 The Asa Wright Nature Centre & Lodge, a 700-acre former plantation, draws birdwatchers with its oilbirds, the only living species of nocturnal fruit-eating birds; while at the Caroni Bird Sanctuary, boat tours bring visitors within viewing distance of the rare scarlet ibis, which is best spotted at sunset.